dioptra-io/zeph/README.md

 poetry install
 ```

-Then, you can run the script: `zeph.py`:
+Then, you can run the script: `python -m zeph`:

 ```
 Usage: zeph.py [OPTIONS]